DOML-Lang/DOML/README.md

 PUSH_INT        128                                                ; Pushes long integer 128 onto the stack
 PUSH_OBJ        0                                                  ; Pushes object in register ID: 0 onto the stack
 SET             System.Color::RGB                                  ; Runs the System.Color::RGB function
-COMMENT         Implicit 'array'                                   ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
+COMMENT         "Implicit 'array'"                                 ; USER COMMENT NEW             System.Color                                       ; Performs a constructor call on System.Color and pushes the new object onto the stack
 REG_OBJ         1                                                  ; Registers top object to index 1 after popping it off the stack
 PUSH_INT        1                                                  ; Pushes long integer 1 onto the stack